Burgh St Peter

-The villages name means 'Fortification'.
-Also known as St. Peter's Wheatacre (1254) and Wheatacre Burgh (1515), however, the church of St. Peter no longer exists.

-The River Waveney forms the parish boundary to the south, east and northeast of Burgh St Peter, and also forms the county boundary with Suffolk.
-Low-lying land beside the Waveney forms a series of levels in the parish, the largest of which is Burgh Marshes northeast of the village.
+The River Waveney forms the parish boundary to the south, east and north-east of Burgh St Peter, and also forms the county boundary with Suffolk.
+Low-lying land beside the Waveney forms a series of marshland levels in the parish, the largest of which is Burgh Marshes northeast of the village.
 The parish covers an area of 3+1/4 sqmi.
-The 2011 Census recorded its population as 274.
+The 2011 Census recorded its population as 274, with this increasing slightly to 290 at the 2021 Census.

 Parish church

 The village's first parish church was presumably dedicated to Saint Peter.
 Its ruins were about 1/4 mi southwest of the present parish church, but have disappeared.

 The present parish church is next to the Waveney about 2 mi east of the village.
 It is built of flint with some red brickwork.
 Its earliest parts are 13th-century, including the north and south doors of the nave.
 The chancel, piscina, sedilia and some of the windows are early 14th-century.
 The baptismal font is late 14th-century and the timber frame of the nave roof is 15th-century.
 The chancel roof is newer, but is continuous with that of the nave.
 Both are thatched.

 In the 16th century work began on a west tower of flint with angle buttresses of brick.
 It is not clear if it was ever completed, but by the late 18th century it was reported to be "ruinous".

 In 1793 Rev. Samuel Boycott, who was both lord of the manor and vicar of the parish, was granted a faculty by the Diocese of Norwich to rebuild or complete the tower as his mausoleum.
-The result is an unusual, possibly unique Georgian Gothick brick tower in which each stage is smaller than those below.
+The result is an unusual, possibly unique Georgian Gothic brick tower in which each stage is smaller than those below.

 The pulpit was installed in 1811, again at the expense of the Boycott family.
 A rood screen was added in the late 19th or early 20th century.
 St Mary's is a Grade II* listed building.